ComfortDelGro: DelGro Corporation Limited

-CityCab is DelGro group's taxi operations arm.
-CityCab started in 1995 with the merger of three companies – Singapore Airport Bus Service Ltd (SABS), Singapore Bus Service Taxi Pte Ltd (SBS Taxi Pte Ltd) and Singapore Commuter Pte Ltd. At the time of merger in 2003, DelGro group operated public bus services, taxis and car rental in Singapore, Malaysia, United Kingdom and the People's Republic of China.
-It ran 5,116 taxis while its listed subsidiary, SBS Transit was the largest scheduled bus operator with 2,872 buses.
-DelGro had also just been awarded the operation of the Northeast MRT line and the Sengkang/Punggol light rail system.
+Until 1995, SBS/DelGro's taxi operations arm was Singapore Bus Service Taxi Pte Ltd (SBS Taxi Pte Ltd).
+CityCab was formed in 1995 with the merger of three companies – Singapore Airport Bus Service Ltd (SABS), SBS Taxi and Singapore Commuter Pte Ltd (a subsidiary of ST Automotive).
+CityCab then became DelGro's new taxi operations arm and was jointly owned by DelGro and ST Automotive (later ST Kinetics).

+At the time of the merger announcement in 2002, DelGro operated public bus services, taxis and car rental in Singapore, Malaysia, United Kingdom and the People's Republic of China.
+The Citycab operation ran 5,116 taxis, while SBS Transit was the largest scheduled bus operator in Singapore with 2,872 buses.
+DelGro had also just been awarded the operation of the North East MRT line and the Sengkang and Punggol light rail systems.

 Merger

-Comfort and DelGro's merger was first proposed on 20 November 2002.
-In its Joint Announcement, the merger aimed to "consolidate the transportation businesses of the Companies in order to enhance profitability and shareholder value.
-At the same time it will enable NewCo [new company] to provide better customer service through synergies and greater efficiencies and to achieve increased size and scale for its overseas operations."
-It would also be "better placed to face the increased competition from the liberalisation of the unscheduled feeder bus services market in Singapore."
+Comfort and DelGro's merger was first proposed on 21 November 2002.
+In its joint announcement, the merger aimed to "consolidate the transportation businesses of the Companies in order to enhance profitability and shareholder value".
+The merger was finalised on 29 March 2003.

 The merger had a market capitalisation of over $1 billion, combined sales of $1.56 billion, and pre-tax earnings of $196 million.
 It set to provide a spectrum of transport services ranging from bus and taxi services to leasing and vehicle maintenance and inspections.

-The merger's only rival then was SMRT Corporation, which had a market capitalisation of around $930 million, sales of $500 million and pre-tax profits of $88.5 million then.
-Its fleet of some 600 buses and 2,000 taxis was smaller, but it was operating Singapore's rail network entirely.
+The new company's only rival then was SMRT Corporation, which had a market capitalisation of around $930 million, sales of $500 million and pre-tax profits of $88.5 million then.
+The latter's fleet of some 600 buses and 2,000 taxis was smaller, but it was operating Singapore's rail network entirely.